 Alternatively, you could also soak them in other liquids like brandy.

 You can store the chai cookies in an airtight container for about a month.
 I’ve never done that because the cookies have never lasted this long at our house.

-- Preheat the oven to 350° Fahrenheit.
-Line a baking sheet with parchment paper.
+- Preheat the oven 350° Fahrenheit.
+Line a baking sheet with parchment paper or Silpat.

-- Combine ⅓ cup of powdered sugar, butter, and the spice mix in a large bowl or stand mixer bowl.
-Blend until the butter the mixture is creamy.
+- Combine ⅓ cup of powdered sugar, butter, and spice mix in a large bowl.
+Blend until the mixture is creamy.

-- Slowly pour in the flour and blend the dough begins to turn into large clumps.
+- Add flour and blend the dough begins to turn into large clumps.

 - Remove the dough from the bowl.
 Use your hands and form little dough balls.
 Place the dough balls onto the baking sheet.